MobileRoboticsSkoltech/lidar-sync-mimics-gps/README.md

   <tr> <td>PC12</td> <td>UART5_RX</td> <td>UART Receive line from Lidar, not used</td> </tr>
   <tr> <td>PD2</td> <td>UART5_TX</td> <td>UART Transmit MCU clock line to Lidar through signal inverter (see note below)</td> </tr>
 </table>

+TIM5 (RTC) and TIM1(PPS signal generator, NMEA message transmission trigger) now share three tasks explained in the article.
+For optimization, only single timer can be utilized for all this tasks.
+However, to keep compatibility with current uasge of the firmware in ongoing projects, we do not plan to update it.

 ## Note about MCU to Lidar data signal inverter
 Page 43 of section 7.4.3 Timing and Polarity Requirements [VLP-16 User Manual](https://velodynelidar.com/wp-content/uploads/2019/12/63-9243-Rev-E-VLP-16-User-Manual.pdf) states the following: